 No matter whom I have in tow, guests are always smitten by Rachel’s effervescence and the charm of dinner at her home.
 In classic, casual French style, nothing is contrived, everything feels natural and we delight in the casual chaos of an impromptu dinner at La Saboterie.

-Written and photography by Andrea Drexelius
+Written and photographed by Andrea Drexelius